 Nutrition Marketing Claims

-They are promoted as a healthier alternative to potato chips, as they are “30% less fat than the leading potato chip”.
+Veggie Straws are promoted as a healthier alternative to potato chips.
+They are advertised as having “30% less fat than the leading potato chip”.
 The name veggie straws also implies that they are made from vegetables which most consumers would associate with being a healthier option.

 Veggie straws have a light and airy texture.
 They are crispy to bite into, and the original flavour tastes salty.

-Potato starch, potato flour: the first and main ingredients in these straws.
+Potato starch, potato flour: the first and main ingredients.

 Spinach powder: one of the two main vegetable ingredients in these straws.